Disputing a Claim Decision

 After the hearing, the ALJ will usually issue a decision within 30 days.

 District Court Appeal

-If you disagree with a final decision from WSI after an administrative hearing, you may appeal to a North Dakota District Court.
+If you disagree from the final decision of the Administrative Law Judge after an administrative hearing, you may appeal to a North Dakota District Court.
 While not required, it is strongly urged that you retain an attorney for any appeals to District Court or the Supreme Court.
 The appeal must be in writing and must be filed with the Clerk of District Court within 30 days of the date the administrative order was mailed to you.
 If you live in North Dakota, you may file in either the county where you live or the county where the injury occurred.
 You should contact the Clerk of Court for your county if you have any questions on procedures or costs in filing an appeal to District Court.

 Supreme Court Appeal